DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 11. Populate an **End date** on the line.
 12. Click **Save** to save the details.
 13. Click on **Add line** to add a new line.
-14. Populate Effective date and new **‘Agreed amount’** and **‘Agreed lumpsum’.**
+14. Populate Effective date and new **‘Agreed amount’** and **‘Agreed lump sum’.**
 15. **Process the difference in bed price:**
 16. Go to Care services Billing  Billing journal.
-17. Create a new accommodation payment lumpsum invoice journal.
+17. Create a new accommodation payment lump sum invoice journal.
 18. Populate the date and select the client account.
 19. Select the billing account name for the accommodation payment refund
 20. Select the Service code.
-21. Select the Billing Code for the partial refund (as specified in care services parameters  journals  Partial refund billing code) OR the lumpsum invoice billing code for the invoice
+21. Select the Billing Code for the partial refund (as specified in care services parameters  journals  Partial refund billing code) OR the lump sum invoice billing code for the invoice
 22. Populate the start and end dates.
 23. Add the refund amount credit in the Rate (e.g., -100 000) or additional invoice amount in debit
 24. Validate and post the journal.